Dick Cheney returns to the House and receives a warm welcome … from Democrats

 Cheney wasn’t amused.

-“F — k yourself,” he told Leahy before complaining about the Democrat’s recent comments about him.
+“F--- yourself,” he told Leahy before complaining about the Democrat’s recent comments about him.

 But like for many Democrats, Dick Cheney’s public support for his daughter’s outspoken anti-Trump vows has softened Leahy’s feelings toward the elder Cheney.